Business Loans

 Seller financing of a business purchase requires at least two important contracts:

-1. A purchase agreement defining what is being sold to whom and for what price
+1. A purchase agreement defining what you’re selling to whom and for what price

-2. A promissory note that defines the amount of the loan and repayment terms
+2. A promissory note establishing the amount of the loan and repayment terms

 The promissory note often includes a buyer personal guarantee provision, which makes the buyer personally responsible for the company’s debt.
-If physical assets are included in the purchase, a collateral agreement (often called a UCC filing) is also needed.
-Both buyer and seller should review these documents with a qualified advisor, like an attorney or business broker, before signing them.
+You also need a collateral agreement (often called a UCC filing) if the sale includes physical assets.
+Buyers and sellers should review these documents with a qualified advisor, like an attorney or business broker, before signing them.

 Pros for sellersCons for sellers